YETI (NYSE:YETI) Updates FY 2022 Earnings Guidance

 YETI (NYSE:YETI – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
-The company provided EPS guidance of $2.86-$2.91 for the period, compared to the consensus EPS estimate of $2.85.
+The company provided earnings per share guidance of $2.86-$2.91 for the period, compared to the consensus earnings per share estimate of $2.85.
 The company issued revenue guidance of $1.67 billion-$1.69 billion, compared to the consensus revenue estimate of $1.68 billion.

-Several research firms have issued reports on YETI.
-Piper Sandler decreased their price objective on shares of YETI from $124.00 to $89.00 in a research note on Wednesday, February 16th.
-Raymond James decreased their price objective on shares of YETI from $86.00 to $73.00 in a research note on Thursday, May 12th.
+YETI has been the subject of several recent analyst reports.
+Raymond James lowered their target price on shares of YETI from $86.00 to $73.00 in a research note on Thursday, May 12th.
 Zacks Investment Research downgraded shares of YETI from a buy rating to a hold rating in a research note on Friday, May 20th.
-Roth Capital decreased their price objective on shares of YETI from $80.00 to $48.00 in a research note on Thursday, May 12th.
-Finally, Cowen decreased their target price on shares of YETI from $89.00 to $71.00 in a research note on Thursday, May 12th.
-Four analysts have rated the stock with a hold rating and fourteen have assigned a buy rating to the company.
-According to data from MarketBeat, YETI currently has a consensus rating of Buy and a consensus price target of $86.42.
+Piper Sandler lowered their target price on shares of YETI from $124.00 to $89.00 in a research note on Wednesday, February 16th.
+Berenberg Bank raised shares of YETI from a hold rating to a buy rating and lowered their target price for the company from $103.00 to $92.00 in a research note on Thursday, April 7th.
+Finally, Roth Capital lowered their target price on shares of YETI from $80.00 to $48.00 in a research note on Thursday, May 12th.
+Four investment analysts have rated the stock with a hold rating and fourteen have given a buy rating to the company’s stock.
+Based on data from MarketBeat.com, YETI has a consensus rating of Buy and an average price target of $86.42.

-Large investors have recently modified their holdings of the business.
-Global Wealth Management Investment Advisory Inc. increased its holdings in shares of YETI by 67.0% in the 1st quarter.
-Global Wealth Management Investment Advisory Inc. now owns 748 shares of the company’s stock worth $45,000 after acquiring an additional 300 shares during the period.
-Covestor Ltd increased its holdings in shares of YETI by 128.9% in the 1st quarter.
-Covestor Ltd now owns 1,751 shares of the company’s stock worth $105,000 after acquiring an additional 986 shares during the period.
-Sequoia Financial Advisors LLC increased its holdings in shares of YETI by 9.6% in the 4th quarter.
-Sequoia Financial Advisors LLC now owns 3,555 shares of the company’s stock worth $294,000 after acquiring an additional 310 shares during the period.
-Beacon Pointe Advisors LLC increased its holdings in shares of YETI by 7.2% in the 1st quarter.
-Beacon Pointe Advisors LLC now owns 4,189 shares of the company’s stock worth $251,000 after acquiring an additional 280 shares during the period.
-Finally, NewEdge Advisors LLC increased its holdings in shares of YETI by 30.3% in the 4th quarter.
-NewEdge Advisors LLC now owns 5,763 shares of the company’s stock worth $477,000 after acquiring an additional 1,341 shares during the period.
-96.33% of the stock is currently owned by institutional investors.
+A number of hedge funds have recently made changes to their positions in YETI.
+Morgan Stanley lifted its stake in YETI by 17.5% in the second quarter.
+Morgan Stanley now owns 888,163 shares of the company’s stock valued at $81,551,000 after acquiring an additional 132,276 shares during the last quarter.
+Sequoia Financial Advisors LLC lifted its stake in YETI by 9.6% in the fourth quarter.
+Sequoia Financial Advisors LLC now owns 3,555 shares of the company’s stock valued at $294,000 after acquiring an additional 310 shares during the last quarter.
+Legal & General Group Plc lifted its stake in YETI by 3.2% in the fourth quarter.
+Legal & General Group Plc now owns 144,474 shares of the company’s stock valued at $11,966,000 after acquiring an additional 4,532 shares during the last quarter.
+Schonfeld Strategic Advisors LLC acquired a new stake in YETI in the fourth quarter valued at $566,000.
+Finally, Stifel Financial Corp lifted its stake in YETI by 2.4% in the fourth quarter.
+Stifel Financial Corp now owns 47,600 shares of the company’s stock valued at $3,942,000 after acquiring an additional 1,112 shares during the last quarter.
+Hedge funds and other institutional investors own 96.33% of the company’s stock.

 YETI Holdings, Inc designs, markets, retails, and distributes products for the outdoor and recreation market under the YETI brand.
 The company offers hard and soft coolers, as well as cargo, bags, outdoor living, and associated accessories.
 It also provides drinkware products, such as colsters, lowballs, wine tumblers, stackable pints, mugs, tumblers, bottles, and jugs, as well as accessories comprising bottle straw caps, tumbler handles, jug mounts, and bottle slings under the Rambler brand.